 However, each piece of quality content you create gives people another opportunity to find you.
 Some traffic will come from search engines, and others will hear about you from someone in their social networks.

 Quality content attracts visitors to your website.
 It's tempting to engage, share, and maybe even bookmark.
 When it really does its job, it intrigues the audience to come back.Whether it's the number of people leaving comments on your blog posts, downloading other content, or joining your email list, quality content motivates visitors to identify themselves as leads.
 Which leaves you in a great position to nurture those leads to become buyers.

 From a content marketing perspective, this is the end goal of quality content.
 Great content helps you all the way throughout the sales funnel.
 Great content educates buyers, creates a customer journey lifecycle and ultimately converts web traffic into customers.

-It attracts more eyeballs to your website, but it also assures these visitors that you’re credible and provide valuable solutions.
+It attracts more eyeballs to your website, but it also assures these visitors that you're credible and provides valuable solutions.

 In a world where most businesses are using content marketing, quality makes all the difference.
 Now that you know what it can do for you and how to measure the impact, it's time to get busy creating your own quality content and deciding on the tools and processes you need to measure the performance of that content.
 Tools such as GatherContent help enable teams to produce top-class content.